You are here

 at Nørre Gymnasium

-This is the outline of our language policy that aims at helping our students achieve individual and common language goals in this school.
+This is a general outline of our language policy that aims at helping our students achieve individual and common language goals in this school.
 The awareness of and conscious use of language is the basis of intercultural understanding and mutual respect.

 We are aware of and appreciate our students’ respective native languages and the cultural diversity they represent.
-A part of our student population has Danish as their mother tongue; for others English is their best language, and a small minority are “Language A: Lit self-taught” students with their variety of native/first languages.
+A part of our student population has Danish as their mother tongue; for others English is their best language, and a small minority are “Language A: Lit, school-supported self-taught (SSST)” students with their variety of native/first languages.

 Language of instruction

-The language of instruction is English with the exception of Danish A and B classes.
+The language of instruction is English with the exception of Danish A/B classes.
 All teachers are language teachers in their respective subjects and work towards the common goal of establishing awareness of the target language.

 English in the classroom

 English is spoken in the classroom and is encouraged as the language of communication outside the classroom.
 Speaking one’s own mother tongue should be avoided in order not to exclude others who do not speak this language.

 All students study their first (best, native) language – a placement test at the start of the school year secures adequate choices.
 We offer Danish A and English A, both as literature courses on HL/SL; other languages can be studied as A school-supported self-taught SL (SSST) with the regular support of a supervisor (= English A Lit teacher):